gobackup/gobackup.github.io/source/index.html.md

 - Multiple Databases source support.
 - Multiple Storage type support.
 - Archive paths or files into a tar.
-- Split large backup file into multiple parts.
+- Split a large backup file into multiple parts.
-- Run as daemon to backup in schedully.
+- Run as a daemon to backup in schedully.

 ### Databases